pooltogether/v4-docs/docs/reference/contracts/PrizeDistributor.md

     contract IERC20 token
   )
 ```
-Emitted when a global Ticket variable is set.
+Emit when Token is set.

 #### Parameters: